 Mallozzi grew up with a Chinese-American mother and an Italian-American father in rural Ohio – where her family managed a Native American historical site for 20 years.
-She received her BA from Harvard University and her MFA from San Francisco Art Institute.
-Mallozzi has taught at Harvard University, Massachusetts College of Art and Design, Boston University, and Rhode Island School of Design.
+She lives in the greater Boston area with her husband and two daughters.

 Films by Julie Mallozzi